mit-pdos/sigmaos/cpython3.11/Doc/howto/enum.rst

 Some rules:

-1. When subclassing :class:`Enum`, mix-in types must appear before the :class:`Enum` class itself in the sequence of bases, as in the :class:`IntEnum` example above.
+1. When subclassing :class:`Enum`, mix-in types must appear before :class:`Enum` itself in the sequence of bases, as in the :class:`IntEnum` example above.
 2. Mix-in types must be subclassable.
 For example, :class:`bool` and :class:`range` are not subclassable and will throw an error during Enum